 For instance, PayPal and Mastercard use AI to detect fraudulent transactions and prevent illegal access.

 AI-powered trading systems analyze market trends, historical data, and real-time financial information to make investment decisions.
-These systems can execute high-frequency trades much quicker than human dealers.
+These systems can execute high-frequency trades much quickly than human dealers.

 AI-powered financial advisors evaluate users’ income, expenses, and financial goals to make personalized investment and savings advice.